osnr/folk-qr/README.md

             Claim the button is [expr {$pressed ? "pressed" : "unpressed"}] }

-- System freezes while doing URL download and rendering, would be good to do async and timeout (sometimes it freezes indefinitely if the page is too complex, which is scary and makes me paranoid when scanning untested URLs)
+- ~~System freezes while doing URL download and rendering, would be good to do async and timeout (sometimes it freezes indefinitely if the page is too complex, which is scary and makes me paranoid when scanning untested URLs)~~

-- (Unlike phone QR detect that runs continuously), for now only has one shot per button press to do QR detect.
-Often not reliable based on lighting/print quality/etc. Would be good to just keep retrying each frame until you get a QR code
+- ~~(Unlike phone QR detect that runs continuously), for now only has one shot per button press to do QR detect.
+Often not reliable based on lighting/print quality/etc. Would be good to just keep retrying each frame until you get a QR code~~

+- TODO: scan wifi qrs, scan program qrs

+- replace qr code library with zbar or something OR improve stability of camera image?
+OR **pre-binarize image** (worked when done manually in imagemagick) before feeding to quirc